-I’ve invited some new pals, bloggers, fellow festival travellers and experts to tell you about their first-hand music festival experiences from across the continents and around the world from Australia to Central America.
+I’ve invited some new pals, bloggers, fellow festival travellers, and experts to tell you about their first-hand music festival experiences from across the continents and around the world from Australia to Central America.

-Read on for a selection of the most awe-inspiring music festivals across the globe to add to your festival bucket list and daydream about when you’re sat in the office; at least that’s what I’ll be doing!!
+Read on for a selection of the most awe-inspiring music festivals across the globe to add to your festival bucket list and daydream about when you’re sitting in the office; at least that’s what I’ll be doing!!
 We’ve included some of the most incredible, must-visit festivals around the globe but we’re always looking to discover more – if you’d like to submit something then please get in touch!

 The very Best Music Festivals in the World as selected by international festival lovers

 UK | June

 “Glasto is the most famous festival in the world for a reason.
 Not just the biggest headliners, the wildest all-night parties, and the most erratic weather… it has heart and soul like no other festival I’ve been to.
 You can physically feel it when you walk on-site, there’s magic in the air, and every new friend you make could take you in a new direction.
 There are 79 stages, and that’s not even including all the tiny stages you’ll find inside cafes or mobile DJ rigs.
 The Theatre & Circus area has a cabaret tent, a flying trapeze, and spills out walkabout artists all over the site.
 Everything is dusted with a sprinkling of activism and purpose – from the Greenpeace area, to Shangri-La, Leftfield and even the Pyramid stage, you’ll find artists and speakers that inspire you to live more kindly and sustainably, both on the field and when you get home.
 It’s about togetherness, a shared incredible experience, memories to last a lifetime.
 There is nothing else like it.”